 Additional information

 Starkey released its newest hearing aid in early 2023, the Genesis AI, with a new sound processor and app.
 The processor scans the listening environment a mind-blowing 22,000 times per second.
-It uses the information from those scans to determine the best combination of settings for you, resulting in a totally natural sound, or as close as possible to the way your ears would process sound on their own.
+It uses the information from those scans to determine the most appropriate combination of settings for you, resulting in a totally natural sound, or as close as possible to the way your ears would process sound on their own.

 The Starkey app includes a long list of features, and we found it intuitive and easy to use even on our first try.
 However, we did consider that it might be too much for some people.
 If you don’t need or want features like step counting or fall detection, or aren’t comfortable using apps on your phone, you might prefer a hearing aid with a simpler app.